Size-Driven Quantum Phase Transitions

 \paragraph{Periodic Tiling.} With as few colours $c$ as possible, we create a set of tiles and stars which permit a unique periodic tiling pattern in the ground state.
 The construction for any number of colours $c\ge3$ is described in the appendix, and an example for five colours can be seen in \cref{fig:5colourpattern}.
 One can show that this period grows at least exponentially with the number of colours \footnote{One can show that $N_{q+3}=p_{q}\#=\Omega(\exp((1+o(1))q\ln q))$, where $\#$ denotes the primorial function and $p_q$ the $q$\textsuperscript{th} prime.}.
 By penalising a pattern that occurs precisely once per global period---highlighted in \cref{fig:5colourpattern}---we can ensure that the ground state spectrum jumps to $\lmin(\op H_\cl)\ge 1$ for any larger square size.
 The transition threshold $N_d=N_{c+2}$ for this model is thus given simply by the horizontal pattern period.

 \paragraph{Turing Machine Tiling.} Starting from a number of colours $c\ge 6$, it becomes possible to embed a Turing machine into a set of tile and star interactions.
 We improve on an idea introduced by Robinson~\cite{robinson1971undecidability}---which has been exploited in~\cite{Spectralgapundecidability} to show undecidability of the spectral gap---by making use of the extra star constraints to significantly reduce the necessary local dimension.
-In this new construction, the transition threshold $N_d$ grows faster than any computable function and surpasses the periodic tiling bound for $c\ge7$.
+In this new construction, the transition threshold $N_d$ grows faster than any computable function and surpasses the threshold from the periodic tiling construction for $c\ge7$.

 A \emph{Turing machine} is an abstract machine for algorithmic computation proposed by Turing~\cite{Turing1937}, and is generally accepted as the standard mathematical model for formalising problems of computability and complexity.
 Such a machine is defined by a finite set of instructions.
-It is equipped with a a finite internal memory, together with a two-way infinite tape where it can read and write symbols and move the tape left or right.
-The instructions tell the machine how to update the symbol at the current tape location, and which way to move the tape, depending on the symbol it reads from the tape and its current internal state.
+It is equipped with a finite internal memory, together with a two-way infinite tape where it can read and write symbols, and it can move left or right on the tape.
+The instructions tell the machine how to update the symbol at the current tape location, and which way to move on the tape, depending on the symbol it reads from the tape and its current internal state.
 In the field of computational complexity, the hardness of a problem is usually defined in terms of the amount of resources needed for a Turing machine to solve it, in terms of time needed and tape consumed.

 A Turing machine halts if its internal memory reaches a specified ``halting'' state, after which no further updates take place.
 We say a given machine is \emph{halting} if it eventually reaches a halting state.
 If we restrict to machines with a fixed number of states $q$ for its internal memory, and which read and write only two symbols, i.e.\ $0$ and $1$, then the set of possible halting machine programs is finite: there has to exist one that runs for longer, or at least as long as, any other.
 These machines are called \emph{Busy Beavers}, and their running time is called the \emph{Busy Beaver number} $S(q)$.
 It is known that $S(q)$ grows faster than any computable function~\cite{rado1962non} \footnote{ A related quantity, which is also called the Busy Beaver number but is usually denoted $\Sigma(q)$, is defined as the largest number of non-blank symbols written out by the machine before terminating, and is a lower bound on $S(q)$. $\Sigma(q)$ also grows faster than any computable function.}.